ros-navigation/docs.nav2.org/configuration/packages/collision_monitor/configuring-collision-monitor-node.rst

     ============== =============================

     Description:
       End angle of the movement direction(for holomic robot only).
-Applicable for the sub polygon in `velocity_polygon` type only.
+Refer to the `Example`_ section for the common configurations.
+Applicable for `holonomic` mode only.

 Observation sources parameters
 ==============================